2024-2025 Jerome Early Career Printmakers Residency

 public conversation moderated by teréz iacovino: saturday, march 15; 5 - 6pm

 The work featured in the McKnight Printmaking Fellowship Exhibition is all new!
-Created within the fellowship year, it serves as a literal charting of the artists’ progress.
-Their care, effort, and obsessive attention to detail will be easy to ascertain in the large multimedia works, subtle debossments, technically diverse explorations on view.
+Created within the fellowship year, it serves as a literal chart of the artists’ progress.
+Their care, effort, and obsessive attention to detail will be easy to ascertain in the large multimedia works, subtle debossments, and technically diverse explorations on view.

 Read on to learn more about their fellowship experience and process: